-The tips outlined below are simple yet essential techniques to engage and retain employees.
-Follow them to create a strong company culture.-
+Although your company culture is based on the actions of your entire organization, your HR manager or someone in your HR department will likely be in charge of maintaining it.
+The tips outlined below are simple yet essential techniques to engage and retain the best employees.
+Follow them to create a strong company culture.

 Make sure you are supportive of your workers and their performance.
-As a leader, you should make sure your team members feel their work is valued and important to the rest of the company.
+As a leader, you should make sure your team members feel their work is valued.
 This will reduce voluntary turnover and improve employee retention.

-Additionally, treat your employees like humans – they have personal lives and should not feel pressured to stay late or be available for contact after hours.
-Overwhelming them will impact the quality of their work, and thereby impact your company’s bottom line.
+Additionally, your employees have personal lives and should not feel pressured to stay late or be available for contact after hours.
+Overwhelming them will impact the quality of their work, which ultimately impacts your company’s bottom line.
 It’s difficult for workers to perform efficiently if they are stressed or anxious, struggling to achieve a work-life balance.

 If you are not communicating clearly with your employees, and they don’t know about core values or any company changes, your business is at risk for many issues.
 For instance, employees may feel indifferent or passionless because they aren’t involved in major company decisions.

 Without communication, employees also won’t know how they’re performing or if they need to improve in certain areas.
 This can cause confidence issues, and employees may feel too timid to take risks or be creative.
-They may also feel intimidated when speaking up, therefore keeping quiet when they want to pitch an idea or ask questions about a task.
+They may also feel intimidated when speaking up.
+Instead, they keep quiet when they want to pitch an idea or ask questions about a task.

-You can avoid these problems by simply speaking with your employees.
-Be forward with your expectations, the company's benefits, assignments and any information your workers should know.
+You can avoid these problems by speaking with your employees.
+Be clear about your expectations and any information your workers should know.
 Also, hold meetings regularly to keep everyone up to date and on the same page.
 Make sure you encourage questions or ideas from employees; no one should be treated like their voice isn’t important.

 Your company’s core values should always be kept in mind through every task you and your team complete.
-Each person in the company needs to understand and respect the company's principles to ensure everyone is on the same page, no matter their position or status.
+Each person in the company needs to understand and respect its principles to ensure everyone is on the same page, no matter their position or status.

 Leaders should practice these values to set an example for the rest of the company and remind everyone what’s important to the company instead of getting sidetracked.
 Values provide a common ground for all workers.
-These are some examples of core values:
+Some examples of core values include:

-Gallup's State of the American Workplace report stated that every organization needs an employee value proposition (EVP), which outlines the benefits and rewards of the company.
+Every organization needs an employee value proposition (EVP), which outlines the benefits and rewards of the company.
 Your EVP should match your company’s core values and focus on employee satisfaction and appraisal.
-Recruiting.com offers a few tips on how to build your EVP.

-You should especially be aware of your own interpretation of your company’s culture, and how you’re communicating that to your team.
+You should especially be aware of your interpretation of your company’s culture and how you’re communicating that to your team.
 Here are some questions to ask yourself to build and understand your culture, according to TINYpulse:

 On the other end, to know how your workers are accepting your company’s culture, you need to offer ways for them to provide feedback.
 Ask these same questions to employees to ensure they’re on the same page as you, and question them on their satisfaction at work, what they like about their company’s culture and what they think needs improvement.

-You can gauge feedback from them through direct confrontation (individually or in group meetings), surveys and an anonymous tip box.
+You can gauge their feedback through direct confrontation (individually or in group meetings), surveys and an anonymous tip box.

-Managers should also give feedback to employees by their managers to clear up any misunderstandings or possible issues.
+Managers should also give feedback to employees to clear up any misunderstandings or possible issues.
 This comes back to open communication, which is overall the most important asset of a company.